Compute the gravity/magnetic anomaly of a 3-D body by the method of Okabe

 Provide locations where the anomaly will be computed.
 Note this option is mutually exclusive with -G.

-Gives names of xyz (-Tpxyz_file[+m]) and vertex (-Tvvert_file) files defining a close surface.
+Gives names of a xyz and vertex (-Tvvert_file) files defining a close surface.
 The file formats correspond to the output of the triangulate program.
-The optional +m flag to -Tp instructs the program that the xyzm file has four columns and that the fourth column contains the magnetization intensity (plus signal), which needs not to be constant.
-In this case the third argument of the -H option is ignored.
-A raw format (selected by the -Tr option) is a file with N rows (one per triangle) and 9 columns corresponding to the x,y,x coordinates of each of the three vertex of each triangle.
+The xyz file can have 3, 4, 5, 6 or 8 columns.
+In first case (3 columns) the magnetization (or density) are assumed constant (controlled by -C or -H).
+Following cases are: 4 columns -> 4rth col magnetization intensity; 5 columns: mag, mag dip; 6 columns: mag, mag dec, mag dip; 8 columns: field dec, field dip, mag, mag dec, mag dip.
+When n columns > 3 the third argument of the -H option is ignored.
+A raw format (selected by the -Tr option) is a file with N rows (one per triangle) and 9 columns corresponding to the x, y, z coordinates of each of the three vertex of each triangle.
 Alternatively, the -Ts option indicates that the surface file is in the ASCII STL (Stereo Lithographic) format.
 These two type of files are used to provide a closed surface.

 give layer thickness in m [Default = 0 m].
 Use this option only when the triangles describe a non-closed surface and you want the anomaly of a constant thickness layer.